hanabi/hanabi.github.io/docs/level-12.md

 ### The Critical Color Bluff

-- Building on the *3 Bluffs* convention, we also agree that it is possible for a card that initiates a *Bluff* to be any critical card, but only if **a color clue** is used.
+- Building on the *3 Bluffs* convention, we also agree that it is possible for a card that initiates a *Bluff* to be any critical card, but only if **a color clue** is used, and only if **it is not a 5**.
 - For example, in a 3-player game:
   - Nothing is played on the stacks.
 Red 4 is currently in the discard pile.
   - Alice clues Cathy red, touching a red 4 as a *Play Clue*.